AmbireTech/adex-protocol/README.md

 ### Privacy of publishers/advertisers

-There's nothing in AdEx requiring advertisers/publishers to identify with anything other than a cryptographic identity.
+There's nothing in AdEx requiring advertisers/publishers to identify themselves with anything other than a cryptographic identity.
 Information that might reveal more (e.g. ad unit info, web addresses, creatives) is kept off-chain and and revealed between parties only with explicit consent.

 Furthermore, the full event history is distributed across validators/observers.
 Each validator will only collect the full event history for the channels they're validating.